Club

 When two different people are sending balls, they need to coordinate with each other so only one ball is sent at a time.
 When switching sides, it is polite to gather the balls and give them to the server or leave them neatly at the baseline.

-15) IF A BALL IS UNDOUBTEDLY HEADING OUT AND YOU CATCH IT, YOU LOSE THE POINT
+15) IF A BALL IS UNDOUBTEDLY HEADING OUT BUT YOU CATCH IT, YOU LOSE THE POINT

 This stands unless players agree before the start of the match to save obvious outs (in order to avoid wasting time chasing down stray balls).